 A transformed grid will better integrate renewable generation while ensuring safe and reliable service to all customers, and streamline the process of connecting distributed generation like solar to the grid.
 It also will allow us to offer customers new renewable energy options, regardless of where they live, and will support electric vehicle adoption, access and ease of charging to help improve air quality.

-We also are piloting future-facing projects like offshore wind turbines, microgrids, and battery storage to further reduce our impact on the environment.
+We also are developing future-facing projects like offshore wind turbines, microgrids, and battery storage to further reduce our impact on the environment.